josMuiruri/retirement/retirement/readme.md

 This is a platform where people who have retired with a similar profession come and share how they are coping with life.
 People might reach to others for help by asking for help and also encourage others.

 Contributing

+This project backend is developed with django framework sqlite(database).